 ▶ Disabled Disables this function.
 (Default)

-▶ Password Set a password with 1~5 characters to turn on the system.
+▶ Password ▶ Password with 1~5 characters to turn on the system. ▶ Any KEY Press any key on the keyboard to turn on the system.

-▶ Keyboard 98 Press POWER button on the Windows 98 keyboard to turn on the system.
+Keyboard 98 Press POWER button on the Windows 98 keyboard to turn on the system.